-- The International Automotive Task Force (IATF) is responsible for publication of two key documents (among others) that impact automotive quality management system certification. - IATF 16949:2016 this is the primary document that (along with ISO 9001:2015) the company manufacturing a product for the automotive supply chain is held accountable to in their audits from the certification body (PJR); - IATF Rules this is the primary document that PJR is held accountable to as an accredited certification body. - The official title is "Automotive Certification Scheme for IATF 16949 Rules for Achieving and Maintaining IATF Recognition" - We will be referring to this document throughout our presentation as "R6."
+- The International Automotive Task Force (IATF) is responsible for publication of two key documents (among others) that impact automotive quality management system certification. - IATF 16949:2016 this is the primary document that (along with ISO 9001:2015) the company manufacturing a product for the automotive supply chain is held accountable to in their audits from the certification body (PJR); - IATF Rules this is the primary document that PJR is held accountable to as an accredited certification body. - The official title is "Automotive Certification Scheme for IATF 16949 Rules for Achieving and Maintaining IATF Recognition" and it is now in it's 6th edition - We will be referring to this document throughout our presentation as "Rules 6th."

-- There are five official "Oversight Offices" that are tasked with enforcing IATF R6 for the various certification bodies.
+- There are five official "Oversight Offices" that are tasked with enforcing IATF Rules 6th for the various certification bodies.
 These oversight offices are:

 - SMMT (UK)

 - VDA/QMC (Germany)

 - IATF France

 - ANFIA (Italy)

-- IAOB (USA)
+- · IAOB (USA)

 - PJR's accreditation is issued through the IAOB.

-- The IATF Rules impact your certification in a number of ways, including areas such as: - Audit duration; - Eligibility for certification; and - Timelines for submission of information. - With R6 the IATF has introduced a number of important changes that will potentially impact you.
-In our estimation all PJR clients will be impacted by these changes some to a lesser degree, some to a significant degree. - R6 compliance will be mandatory on 1/1/25.
-Copies of R6 can be purchased by following the links provided at the IATF's website www.iatfglobaloversight.org.
+- The IATF Rules impact your certification in a number of ways, including areas such as: - Audit duration; - Eligibility for certification; and - Timelines for submission of information. - With Rules 6th the IATF has introduced a number of important changes that will potentially impact you.
+In our estimation all PJR clients will be impacted by these changes some to a lesser degree, some to a significant degree. - Rules 6th compliance will be mandatory on 1/1/25.
+Copies of Rules 6th can be purchased by following the links provided at the IATF's website www.iatfglobaloversight.org.

-- Our presentation today will review the changes brought by R6 in the following key areas:
+- Our presentation today will review the changes brought by Rules 6th in the following key areas:

 - Eligibility changes;

 - Audit planning and timeline changes;

 - Audit duration changes; and

 - Changes impacting the process for responding to a nonconformance.